Connect with others who understand.

 Severity of Hemophilia and Prognosis

-The severity of your hemophilia plays a major role in your outlook.
-This is determined by the factor VIII levels in your blood, as follows:
+The severity of your hemophilia plays a big role in your outlook and treatment plan.
+Severity is based on how much factor VIII is in your blood:

-• Mild hemophilia A — Five percent to 40 percent of healthy factor VIII levels
+• Mild hemophilia A — 5 percent to 40 percent of healthy factor VIII levels

-• Moderate hemophilia A — One percent to 5 percent of healthy factor VIII levels
+• Moderate hemophilia A — 1 percent to 5 percent of healthy factor VIII levels

 • Severe hemophilia A — Less than 1 percent of healthy factor VIII levels